Can you stay ahead of the race to replace LIBOR? Do you need LIBOR transition solutions?

 This legislation is intended to help manage and direct an orderly wind-down of critical benchmarks such as LIBOR, and, in particular, help deal with the problem identified by the Sterling Risk-Free Rate Working Group of ‘tough legacy’ contracts that cannot transition from LIBOR.
 Explicitly, the proposed legislation would grant the FCA powers to require an administrator of LIBOR to alter its methodology in calculating the benchmark to protect market integrity and consumers.
 The changes will also strengthen existing law to prohibit the use of an individual critical benchmark where its representativeness will not be restored while giving the FCA the ability to specify limited continued use in legacy contracts.

 The Government emphasised that they will continue to work closely with the FCA and the Bank of England to encourage market-led transition from LIBOR and to monitor progress.

 Although the FCA is required to engage with industry and global counterparts, before exercising its new powers, the market policy team at the FCA has indicated that statements of policy relating to its approach could come as early as November or December this year and that “Market participants need to ready for that”.

-For further information on JDX’s LIBOR Accelerator, please contact Mital Tanna or Guy Whitley in our Business Development team, or Charles Post, Katie Morgan and Walter Pytell in Document Digitisation Lifecyle Management and Consulting Services teams.
+For further information on JDX’s LIBOR Accelerator and help with LIBOR transition solutions, please contact Mital Tanna or Guy Whitley in our Business Development team, or Charles Post, Katie Morgan and Walter Pytell in Document Digitisation Lifecyle Management and Consulting Services teams.